webdriverio/webdriverio/packages/wdio-applitools-service/README.md

 ## Configuration

-In order to use the service you need to pass `applitoolsKey`.
+In order to use the service you need to pass the Applitools API key.
 This can be set in your `wdio.conf.js` config file or pass `APPLITOOLS_KEY` in your environment so that it can access the Applitools API.

 Also make sure that you added `applitools` to your service list, e.g.